ashleySimiyu/Capstone-Project/README.md

 The data for this project consists of comments from Marques Brownlee's YouTube channel related to the Apple Vision Pro review videos.
 The comments are collected using the **YouTube Data API**, which allows access to public comments on YouTube videos.
 Each comment is associated with metadata such as the commenter's username, comment timestamp, comment text, and number of likes.
 The comments provide insights into viewers' opinions, feedback, and preferences regarding the Apple Vision Pro product.
 The comments will be preprocessed to remove special characters, stopwords, tokenize the text, lemmatize and perform sentiment analysis using NLP techniques.
 * We first install the Python packages using pip
 > %pip install --upgrade google-api-python-client

 > %!pip install textblob
 * We then Set up our YouTube Data API
 ![Screenshot (43)](https://github.com/ashleySimiyu/Capstone-Project/assets/141912273/b5a0c23f-8ffb-4a80-bf1f-0a62a1182f5c)
+ * We checked the top 10 most viewed videos done by Marques Brownlee, and these were the results which included The Apple Vision Pro product.
 ### Data Structure
   * Data Format: CSV
   * Number of rows = 59,274